sequenceiq/slider/src/site/md/manpage.md

 1. Running clusters can be listed.

-1. All images and clusters are private to the user account that created them.
+1. A cluster consists of a set of role instances;

+1. The supported roles depends upon the provider behind Hoya: HBase only has "worker"

+1. the number of instances of each role must be specified when a cluster is created.

+1. The number of instances of each role can be varied dynamically.

-1. Users can flex a cluster: adding or removing nodes dynamically.
+1. Users can flex a cluster: adding or removing instances of specific roles dynamically.
 If the cluster is running, the changes will have immediate effect.
 If the cluster is stopped, the flexed cluster size will be picked up when the cluster is next started.